vncntx/acrylic/docs/src/pages/typography/Title.md

 ## Title

-A Title displays text as a heading with a level of importance from 1 to 6.
-The default level is also the lowest.
+**Title** displays text as a heading with a level of importance from 1 to 6; the lowest level is also the default.

 ```jsx
 render(() => (